Effective 25 May 2018

 Programmes at levels 8 and 9 have a withdrawal date, six weeks from the start of semester – no refunds of fees (examination, registration and membership) are possible after this date.
 There are no withdrawals after the late closing date in the case of level 7 programmes.

-Subject as provided on the registration form, upon registration for this programme, participants will be registered to become a Contributor Member of PRMIA for 12 months from the date of confirmation of membership from PRMIA (this first 12 month subscription is included in the fee for this programme and will be paid to PRMIA on your behalf) and must commit to adhere to PRMIA Standards of Best Practice, Conduct and Ethics which can be viewed at here.
+Subject as provided on the registration form, upon registration for this programme, participants will be registered to become a Contributor Member of PRMIA for 12 months from the date of confirmation of membership from PRMIA (this first 12 month subscription is included in the fee for this programme and will be paid to PRMIA on your behalf) and must commit to adhere to PRMIA Standards of Best Practice, Conduct and Ethics which can be viewed here.
 Participants who successfully complete the programme will be awarded the PRMIA Operational Risk Manager (ORM) Certificate.
-You can find more details at www.prmia.org/orm-certificate/what-is-the-orm-certificate.
+You can find more details about this certificate on their website.
 The Institute of Banking has no responsibility for PRMIA or for the relationship between PRMIA and participants and will have no liability in contract, tort or otherwise howsoever in connection with or arising out of such relationship including any admission of or failure to admit a person to membership, or award or failure to award a certificate to any person, or any use of participants’ personal information by PRMIA.

 We support many of our programmes with customised study manuals which are included in the cost of the programme.
 For some of the level 8 modules, textbooks are required which should be purchased separately.
 If there is a study manual for your programme or if you have purchased a textbook from the Institute, we will send it to you within two weeks of the semester start date or within 10 working days of your registration being processed.